Physics and Space Sciences

 - High-Energy Particle Physics Research (in our HEP and Detector Development Laboratories)

 - Astrobiology Research

-Florida Tech is one of just two Florida universities listed by Peterson's Top Colleges for Science, with our department playing a prominent role in that distinction.
+Times Higher Education ranks Florida Tech in the Top 200 Universities in the World.
 Our department has about 160 undergraduate students making us one of the largest Physics and Space Sciences departments in the country.
 Despite our size, we still have a student-to-faculty ratio of approximately 12:1 allowing us to offer hands-on research experiences to all of our students.
 All of our major courses are taught by department faculty and typical class size for upper division major classes is 15 or fewer.
 The university as a whole has a student to faculty ratio of 11:1, allowing small class sizes, unique field, research, and project experiences, and the ability of the student to build good working relationships with faculty.

 In January 2005, the Department of Physics and Space Sciences at Florida Tech doubled its on-campus office and laboratory space with the completion of the F.W.
 Olin Physical Sciences Building.
 It now provides 14 teaching and 21 research laboratories.
 A 3,500 sq. ft. "high bay" physics research hall is used for magnetic levitation launch systems and high energy physics research, as well as planetary science work.

 Perched atop our new building is our latest gem: the 0.8-meter (32-inch) diameter Ortega Telescope, housed in our Olin Observatory.
 The telescope is the largest research telescope in Florida, and is augmented by 15 smaller telescopes for instructional use.